ap-actual/vor-nav/README.md

 $$

 ## Results
-The Flight trajectory used for this demonstration was a commercial flight from San Diego to Sacramento.
-Throughout the trajectory, the Aircraft came into range of 27 (?)
-VORs
+The trajectory used for this demonstration was a commercial flight from San Diego to Sacramento.
+Throughout the trajectory, the Aircraft came into range of 27 (?) unique VORs, and had constant coverage of at least 2 VORs.

 <img width="777" height="799" alt="image" src="https://github.com/user-attachments/assets/d6f8efd3-8671-4117-9b92-8dbc6401b8f7" />

 The plot of the flight path with VOR stations marked as blue triangles.

 <img width="779" height="790" alt="image" src="https://github.com/user-attachments/assets/31ab6989-b2c4-4749-97d3-013540c1920e" />

 Ground track with uncertainty bounds throughout the end of the flight

 <img width="806" height="585" alt="Initial Uncertainty Shrink-1(1)(1)" src="https://github.com/user-attachments/assets/84525fd8-79cd-4a85-a605-27ff7a1fd46d" />

 This simulation shows the initial uncertainty reducing as the VOR measurements update the aircraft's position.